James D. Thurman

-James David Thurman (born September 19, 1953) is a retired United States Army general who served as the Commander of United Nations Command, R.O.K.-U.S. Combined Forces Command, and United States Forces Korea from July 14, 2011 until October 2, 2013.
-He previously served as the 18th Commanding General, United States Army Forces Command from June 3, 2010 to July 8, 2011 and as Deputy Chief of Staff, G-3/5/7.
-He was the former commanding general of United States V Corps in Heidelberg, Germany from January 19, 2007 to August 8, 2007.
+James David Thurman (born 19 September 1953) is a retired United States Army general who served as the Commander of United Nations Command, R.O.K.-U.S. Combined Forces Command, and United States Forces Korea from 14 July 2011 until 2 October 2013.
+He previously served as the 18th Commanding General, United States Army Forces Command from 3 June 2010 to 8 July 2011 and as Deputy Chief of Staff, G-3/5/7.
+He was the former commanding general of United States V Corps in Heidelberg, Germany from 19 January 2007 to 8 August 2007.

 Early life and education

 Thurman's family was from Marietta, Oklahoma, and he was born in nearby Gainesville, Texas, on September 19, 1953.
-He was raised in Marietta and received a Bachelor of Arts degree in History from East Central University.
+He was raised in Marietta and received a Bachelor of Arts degree in history from East Central University.
 Thurman received a Regular Army Commission from the United States Army as a second lieutenant in 1975.
-His civilian education also includes a Master of Arts degree in Management from Webster University.
+His civilian education also includes a Master of Arts degree in management from Webster University.